CrithCraft/aerocrunch-3ds/README.md

 **What AeroCrunch used:**
 1. citro3d for talk with 3DS 3D GPU
 2. citro2d - for talk with 3DS 2D GPU
-3.Dungeon tileset II by 0x72 - https://0x72.itch.io/dungeontileset-ii
+3. Dungeon tileset II by 0x72 - https://0x72.itch.io/dungeontileset-ii

 **Other**